gdmgent/Teaching-consensus/docs/consensus-css.md

 Note: To make it easier to understand how the `em` unit works, we're using pixel-based font sizes here.
 As we'll learn shortly, however, this is a bad idea.
 Please don't do this in real applications!

 #### Rem's
-It was introduced because there's a common frustrating issue with the em unit: it compounds.
+Rem's were introduced because there was a common frustrating issue with the em unit: it compounds...
 For example, consider the following snippet:

 ```html